Olivier7355/boulder-dash/README.md

 - Add new levels in BoulderLevels.txt
 - Animate Rockford
 - Create new enemies like flies and blob
-- Transform explosion of bricks and rocks into diamonds
+- Transform explosion of bricks and rocks into diamonds.
 - Add cheat keys to skip levels, get extra lifes, restart the game, ...

 # Screenshot